morganjones-dev/morganjones-dev/README.md

 I primarily code in JavaScript and TypeScript, but I also use bash, Rust or Python (**very** occasionally).

-My computer runs on a Ryzen 5 3400G, with an Asrock B450m Pro4 motherboard, a EVGA 500W power supply, an Addlink 256GB NVMe SSD for boot, a WD Blue 1TB M.2 SSD for storage and 2 Corsair Vengance LPX 8GB DDR4 memory sticks.
+My computer runs on a Ryzen 5 3400G and an AMD RX 6650 XT by MSI, on an Asrock B450m Pro4 motherboard, a EVGA 500W power supply, an Addlink 256GB NVMe SSD for boot, a WD Blue 1TB M.2 SSD for storage and 2 Corsair Vengance LPX 8GB DDR4 memory sticks.